dymmond/edgy/docs/queries/queries.md

 ### Last

 When you need to return the very last result from a queryset.
-Cached.

 ```python
 user = await User.query.last()